AdrianPerezHerrero/takotsubo/README.md

 ## Overview

 Takotsubo syndrome, also known as stress-induced cardiomyopathy, presents diagnostic challenges due to its similarity to acute myocardial infarction.
 This project applies advanced machine learning techniques to improve the classification and understanding of Takotsubo syndrome through electrocardiogram (ECG) analysis.

-## Repository Contents

-The repository includes three main Python scripts:
+It should be noted that the pipeline could be extended to perform an exploratory study on any ECG or biosignal classification problem.

-### 1. `GPI_test_takotsubo_cluster.py`
+### Key Features

-ECG data segmentation and clustering
-- Processes ECG signals to extract heartbeat segments
+- **Multi-output Gaussian Process modeling** of 8-lead ECG signals simultaneously
-- Performs clustering using the HDP-GPC (Hierarchical Dirichlet Process Gaussian Process Clustering) method
-- Identifies distinct cardiac patterns in the data

-### 2. `GPI_test_takotsubo_from_ssh.py`
-Model feature extraction
-- Extracts important features and parameters from the trained clustering model
+- **Bayesian nonparametric clustering** with automatic cluster number determination
-- Processes the learned representations for subsequent analysis
+- **Batch processing** for efficient analysis of multiple heartbeats
-- Prepares data for statistical modeling

-### 3. `GPI_test_STEMI_logit_statsmodels_comparison_newdata_pure_mean.py`
-Logistic regression analysis
-- Implements logistic regression models for different clinical scenarios
+- **Multiple clinical scenarios** including TTS vs STEMI, NSTEMI, and suspected MI
-- Performs statistical analysis and model evaluation
+- **Comprehensive statistical analysis** with cross-validation and odds ratio reporting

+## Repository Structure

+### Main Scripts

+#### 1. `clustering_ecg_data.py`
+**Multi-Lead ECG Heartbeat Clustering using HDP-GPC**

+Performs unsupervised clustering of multi-lead ECG heartbeat segments to identify distinct cardiac patterns.

+#### 2. `logistic_regression_analysis.py`
+**Multi-Scenario Logistic Regression for TTS Classification**

+Performs comprehensive logistic regression analysis to discriminate between Takotsubo syndrome and different cardiac conditions.

 ## Methodology